matrix-org/matrix-js-sdk/CONTRIBUTING.md

  * element-desktop

-If your PR introduces a breaking change, use the `Notes` section in the same way, additionally adding the `pr-breaking` label (see below).
+If your PR introduces a breaking change, use the `Notes` section in the same way, additionally adding the `X-Breaking` label (see below).
 There's no need to specify in the notes that it's a breaking change - this will be added automatically based on the label - but remember to tell the developer how to
 migrate: